Middle children are more reliable and better friends, says research

 She also said that middle children seem to be more open-minded and much more likely to try new things than their older or younger siblings.

-Any of my friends who are middle children seem to have the same chill, salt of the earth quality, so I think there may be some truth in this research.
+Any of my friends who are middle children seem to have the same chill, salt of the earth quality, so there may be some truth in this research after all.